nikhilakancharla/nikhilakancharla/README.md

 - 👋 Hi, I’m @nikhilakancharla
 - 👀 I’m interested in DevOps
 - 🌱 I’m currently learning Git
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on basic learning and practice
-- 📫 How to reach me ...
+- 📫 How to reach me xxxx

 <!---
 nikhilakancharla/nikhilakancharla is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.